 As stated in the Association’s Statute, STOREP’s main aim is to promote the diffusion and to deepen the understanding of the history of economic thought and political economy, also through the institution of research grants.
 But STOREP has always been a home for scholars willing to adopt an interdisciplinary perspective while working on the frontier of economics, as well as, in general, for heterodox economists.

-Aware of the difficulties STOREP members encounter, due to lack of financial resources, even in presenting their own researches at the Annual Conference, the Executive Committee decided for the launch, in 2016, of a series of grants (two annual grants of 2,000 EUR each, funded from the budget) – called “STOREPgrants” – for innovative small-scale research projects.
+Aware of the difficulties STOREP members encounter, due to lack of financial resources, even in presenting their own researches at the Annual Conference, the Executive Committee decided for the launch, in 2016, of a series of grants (of 2,000 EUR each, funded from the budget) – called “STOREPgrants” – for innovative small-scale research projects.

-- a research project in the history of political economy, the history of economic thought, and the history of economics,
+- research projects in the history of political economy, the history of economic thought, and the history of economics,

-- a research project exploring economic issues on an interdisciplinary basis,
+- research projects exploring economic issues on an interdisciplinary basis,

-- or, finally, a research project explicitly promoting heterodox approaches to economic theory.
+- research projects explicitly promoting heterodox approaches to economic theory.

 Awards recipients must commit themselves to publicly illustrate the results of their research by presenting a full paper in the coming STOREP Conferences, and to submit it for publication in the STOREPapers Series.

 Winners receive 50% of the funding when the proposal is accepted, and 50% after submitting their paper for presentation in the STOREP Annual Conference.

 2018, Cosma Orsi